dz0l038/stripe-react-amplify-serverless/README.md

     });
 }
 ```
 Congrats!
-You now can accept payment in your website :)
+You now can accept payment on your website :)